Blinders On

-Blinders On is a 2006 solo album by Sean Watkins.
-It was released on March 14, 2006.
+Blinders On is a 2005 solo album by Sean Watkins.
+It was released for digital download on November 17, 2005.
+It was physically released in the United States on March 14, 2006, and released in the United Kingdom on March 20, 2006.
 Blinders On is Watkins' third solo album, and his first in three years.
 The album is not considered bluegrass at all, one critic saying that Blinders On is "pure California road pop".